zainafzal08/HodgePodge-Alpha/README.md

 matches rather then direct matches so you can pipe user search terms into the database directly to find matches.

-## Parser
+#### Parser

 This is the system which parses input messages against all known triggers and informs the relevant.
-Note that the parser by default is case insensitive. it is also puncuation sensitive but you can ask it to ignore full stops etc.
+Note that the parser is case insensitive. it is also puncuation sensitive but you can ask it to ignore full stops etc.

-#### Trigger Request Objects
+*Trigger Request Objects*

 A sample trigger request may be
 ```python